eddmann/eddmann.github.io/_posts/2023/2023-06-23-using-langchain-agents-and-tools-to-answer-questions-on-the-nba-with-openai.md

     name = "Statmuse",
     func = search_statmuse,
     description = """
         NBA basketball search engine.
-Use this if the question is related to NBA basktetball stats and trivia.
+Use this if the question is related to NBA basketball stats and trivia.
-        For example: 'who is the highest scoring player in the 2023 season?', You must:
+        For example: 'Who is the highest-scoring player in the 2023 season?'
+        You must:
         - Always specify a year or timeframe with your search.
-        - Only search for a single player, MVP or team in a single search.
+        - Only search for a single player, MVP, or team in a single search.
     """
 )